You have the chance to ask Bill Gates, the billionaire founder of Microsoft, one question. What would you ask?

 Conant enforced this mission by replacing 300 of his top managers with high performers from within the company.
 He wanted to make sure that his leaders were interested in listening and treating the employees better.

-As a final touch, he wrote thank-you notes to express appreciation to his workers.
+As a final touch, he started giving praise through thank-you notes to express appreciation to his workers.
 In fact, at the end of his tenure, he wrote 30,000 notes; one to every staff member, from maintenance people to senior executives.

 Conant's approaches proved to be just what Campbell's needed.
 The results speak for themselves: